+A home study is the first step in the adoption process.
 Carolina Adoption Services has been helping families in North Carolina adopt since 1993.
-Our Social Work Director, Marie Givner, is the contact person for families interested in home study services.
-CAS has home study workers across the state to assist you.
-We work with families adopting through our agency as well as families working towards placement with international and domestic agencies around the country.
-In addition, we provide reports for stepparent and relative adoptions.
+Our Family Support Supervisor, Anna Hull, is the contact person for families interested in home study services.
+CAS has highly experienced, professional home study workers across the state to assist you in your domestic or international adoption.
+We work with families adopting through our agency as well as families working towards a placement with agencies around the country.
 Our goal is to help your dreams of family come true through adoption.

 Your Home Study

-A home study is designed to help your social worker learn more about your ability to parent and provide a stable home, to teach you about adoption and its affect on children and families, and to prepare you to parent a child whose experiences and history are very different from your own.
+A home study is designed to help your social worker learn more about your ability to parent and provide a stable home, to teach you about adoption and its effect on children and families, and to prepare you to parent a child whose experiences and history are very different from your own.
 Everyone who hopes to adopt must have an approved home study.
-The process can take from six weeks to three months.
-A social worker will need to make at least one visit to your home.
 The typical number of meetings with the social worker is 4-6.

 Items You May Need for a North Carolina Home Study

-Specific requirements for home studies vary by state, country and agency.
-The following items are commonly required during the home study process:
+Specific requirements for home studies vary by placement country and agency.
+The following items are commonly required during the home study process.

 Home Study Education

 Education for prospective adoptive parents is required as part of the home study process.
 These trainings help prospective parents better understand the needs of children waiting for families and help families decide what type of child or children they could parent most effectively.
-Training is required in international cases prior to the completion of the home study.
-CAS will assist families in accessing the required education.
+Training is required prior to the completion of the home study.
+CAS partners with an organization that offers quality educational courses, available online, specifically designed to meet both state and Hague requirements.

-During home study meetings with your worker, you can expect to answer questions about your background, your education, your job history, your marriage, your leisure activities, your religion, and your experiences with children.
+Be expected to answer questions about your background, your education, your job history, your marriage, your leisure activities, your faith and beliefs, and your experiences with children.
 For instance, the worker may ask:

 - What is your family like, and how will you integrate a new child into it?
 How will your extended family treat an adopted child?